Skip to content

 library("pheatmap")

-# RColorBrewer: a package for creating color palettes, which will be used to customize the heatmaps
+# RColorBrewer: package for creating color palettes, which will be used to customise the heatmaps

 library("RColorBrewer")

-# ggrepel: a package that provides a geom for ggplot2 to create repulsive text labels, which can be useful for avoiding overlapping labels in plots
+# ggrepel: package that provides geoms for ggplot2 to repel overlapping text labels in the plots

 library("ggrepel")